Snapstromegon/hoeser.dev/src/blog/2022-10-20-nativewapp.md

 ### Never trust your own machine

 Like the performance metrics showed in the first update, you shouldn't run your tests only on one machine and/or internet connection.
-While this doesn't really impact the validity of the methods outlined in this post, it has an impact on the necessety.
+While this doesn't really impact the validity of the methods outlined in this post, it has an impact on the necessity.
 A performance score of 50 is something to improve upon, a score of 77 is often fine.

 ### Disagree and cooperate

 During my interactions with [Golo Roden][tw-golo] we had some different opinions and starting points.
 I believe that one should strive for as open APIs as your usecases allow, he had the completely valid opinion that you only need to look at your own usecases and not possible third party ones when your API isn't meant for external use.
 For me the obvious way of running lighthouse tests was *mobile*, his was *desktop* which led to some confusion over my results.
 Again, both points of view are completely valid, you just need to agree on the settings when comparing results.
-From their point of view *desktop* as the default makes sense, since they know that [most of their users are on desktop](https://youtu.be/-pLT4phTSuI?t=129) anyways.
-I personally think that you should test on *mobile* anyways, since those results tend to be worse and therefore give you a stricter performance target to hit, which benefits all users.
+From their point of view *desktop* as the default makes sense, since they know that [most of their users are on desktop](https://youtu.be/-pLT4phTSuI?t=129) anyway.
+I personally think that you should test on *mobile* anyway, since those results tend to be worse and therefore give you a stricter performance target to hit, which benefits all users.

 Even though we disagreed on those details, we never stopped cooperating on the topics at hand, trying to understand each other.
 This cooperation led to an improvement in their site and this blog article.